 Field Editors must treat all submitted papers as confidential.
 The Field Editor and editorial staff shall disclose no information about a manuscript under consideration to anyone other than those from whom professional advice regarding the publication of the manuscript is sought.
 The Field Editors or editorial staff shall not release the names of reviewers.

 Field Editors should consider manuscripts submitted for publication with all reasonable speed.
 Authors should be periodically informed of the status of the review process.
-In cases where reasonable speed cannot be accomplished because of unforeseen circumstances, the Field Editor has an obligation to withdraw from the process in a timely manner to avoid unduly affecting the author’s pursuit of publication.
+In cases where reasonable speed cannot be accomplished because of unforeseen circumstances, the Field Editor has an obligation to withdraw himself/herself from the process in a timely manner to avoid unduly affecting the author’s pursuit of publication.

 Where misconduct is suspected, the Field Editor must write to the authors first before contacting the head of the institution concerned.

 Field Editors should ensure that the author submission guidelines for the journal specify that manuscripts must not be submitted to another journal at the same time.
 Guidelines should also outline the review process, including matters of confidentiality and time.

 Field Editors transmit to Human Kinetics (specifically, the journal’s managing editor) the manuscripts accepted for publication approximately three months ahead of the publication date.

 Conflicts of interest arise when Field Editors have interests that are not fully apparent and that may influence their judgments on what is published.

 Field Editors should avoid situations of real or perceived conflicts of interest, including, but not limited to, handling papers from present and former students, from colleagues with whom the Field Editor has recently collaborated, and from those in the same institution.

 Field Editors should disclose relevant conflicts of interest (of their own or those of the teams, editorial boards, managers, or publishers) to their readers, authors, and reviewers.